 - November (11/12): Forging strong mentor relationships, hosted by Dr. David Edelman

 - December (12/3): Opportunities in data science, hosted by Dr. Erich Huang

 Each of these sessions is designed to give participants an opportunity to learn more about key topics of relevance to clinical and translational researchers, both in terms of emerging fields of study and essential skills for professional development.
 Each session will also allow for informal networking with panelists in a small-group setting.

 The dCRUE panel series is co-sponsored by the Duke CTSI and the Duke Undergraduate Research Society (DURS).
 Sessions are open to the public and require pre-registration.

 Interested in receiving notifications about upcoming dCRUE series events?

-Interested in becoming a speaker or mentor for dCRUE?
+Interested in hosting a subject area panel for dCRUE?